andrewkmag/diceRollerDiscordBot/README.md

 * [License](#license)

 ## General Information
-- The purpose of this project was to make a simple discord bot that generates a number between 1 and 20 and have subsequent "dice rolls" that performs "checks" on a that generated number.
+- The purpose of this project was to make a simple discord bot that generates a number between 1 and 20 and have subsequent "dice rolls" that performs "checks" on that generated number.

 ## Softwares Used
-- Microsoft Visual Studio Community 2019 - Version 16.11.22
+- Microsoft Visual Studio Code - Version 1.82.2

 ## Features
 Planned features here:
+-
-- Modifiers applied based on messages sent by users in discord server
+- Modifiers applied based on users' class profile in discord server
+- General Manipulation of members, channels and/or server
      - Adjusting roles based on success or failure of checks
      - Adjusting nicknames based on success or failure of checks
+     - Kicking Members
+     - Event Creation

 ## Screenshots
 - To Be Added ...